winterdharma/DharmaPearls/01_agama/ksudraka/T765/Itvr_83.md

 5\.
 “What’s subject to grief?
 It refers to wife and child, servants, workers … As a result of this, they aren’t able to be liberated from birth and death.
 Therefore, they are called what’s subject to grief.
 {:#p5}

 6\.
 “What’s subject to defilement?
 It refers to wife and child, servants, workers, elephants and horses, cattle and sheep, chickens and pigs, land and home, gold and silver, and property and grain.
 These are called what’s subject to defilement.
-Thus, what’s subject to defilement is the root of sentient being’s suffering of birth and death.
+Thus, what’s subject to defilement is the root of sentient beings’ suffering of birth and death.
 Foolish, ordinary people guard these things; they are defiled by, crave for, obsess over, and attach to them.
 As a result of this, they aren’t able to be liberated from birth and death.
 Therefore, they are called what’s subject to defilement.
 {:#p6}

 7\.
 “If someone delights in searching for these things, you should know that this is called the ignoble search.
 Such a search is never approved or praised by the Tathāgata; he only encourages [others] to know and abandon it.
 What’s the reason that such an ignoble search is never approved or praised by the Tathāgata, and he only encourages [others] to know and abandon it?
 As a result of this search there is ignoble teachings that aren’t capable of escape, aren’t headed for Nirvāṇa, don’t tire and doesn’t become free [from desire], don’t cease and become tranquil, don’t attain insightful wisdom, don’t achieve complete awakening, and don’t realize Nirvāṇa.
 As a result of this search, all that’s subject to birth, old age, illness, death, grief, lamentation, sorrow, suffering, and vexations is brought about.
 Therefore, such an ignoble search is never approved or praised by the Tathāgata; he only encourages [others] to know and abandon it.